-These cordless power tools also have similar additional features, such as the automatic speed change technology (cutting speed changes according to load condition) and electronic current limiter (prevent the saw from overheating).
+These cordless power tools also have similar additional features, such as automatic speed change technology (cutting speed changes according to load condition) and an electronic current limiter (preventing the saw from overheating).

 They also share the equivalent onboard battery indicator.
 It comprises three power bars to indicate the battery charge level of the tools (3 bars = 50 – 100%; 2 bars = 20 – 50%; 1 bar = 0 – 20%).

-When you see the first bar shining and the second bar blinking, you should stop the Makita circular saw right away and recharge the battery.
+When you see the first bar shining and the second bar blinking, you should immediately stop the Makita circular saw and recharge the battery.

-However, Makita DHS680Z gains the upper hand by having the soft start and electric brake, giving the operator more control over the work.
+However, Makita DHS680Z gains the upper hand by having a soft start and electric brake.
+This feature allows me to have greater control over the work.

 You will receive a similar package upon purchasing either of them.
 Only the circular saw will come to your front door.
 There will be no battery, charger, or dust collection port.

-However, there is a hex key (Allen key) stored right on the saw.
+Yet, a hex key (Allen key) is stored right on the saw.
 You can use it to remove the arbor bolt for cutting blade replacement.
 Because of the left-hand blade orientation, you must remove the bolt clockwise.
 Going counterclockwise will further tighten and shear the bolt.

 Quick Rundown Of Makita XSH03Z